Apple-IBM deal dents BlackBerry's prospects, slams stock

 News of the Apple-IBM venture took some of the steam out of the stock on Wednesday.

-BlackBerry shares fell 9.4 percent to $10.24 on Nasdaq and 9.3 percent to C$11.03 on the Toronto Stock Exchange after analysts said the alliance could hurt the turnaround plans.
+BlackBerry shares fell 9.4 percent to $10.24 (5.9 pounds) on Nasdaq and 9.3 percent to C$11.03 on the Toronto Stock Exchange after analysts said the alliance could hurt the turnaround plans.

-IBM said late Tuesday the tie-up will offer services geared toward security and mobile device management, an area viewed as BlackBerry's strong suit and a key selling point in its battle to win back market share from the iPhone and devices powered by Google Inc's (GOOG.O) Android software.
+IBM said late Tuesday the tie-up will offer services geared towards security and mobile device management, an area viewed as BlackBerry's strong suit and a key selling point in its battle to win back market share from the iPhone and devices powered by Google Inc's Android software.

 "The partnership's software around data security and device

-management pose immediate threats to mobile device management (MDM) software solutions deployed by firms such as BlackBerry and MobileIron (MOBL.O)," said Morningstar analyst Brian Colello in a note to clients.
+management pose immediate threats to mobile device management (MDM) software solutions deployed by firms such as BlackBerry and MobileIron," said Morningstar analyst Brian Colello in a note to clients.

 "Even if Apple-IBM's security 'mousetrap' isn't as good as ones offered by BlackBerry and others, these MDM vendors will